kris927b/JobStack/data/README.md

 # Data folder for JobStack

-In the JobStack paper we create our own data, which can be found here [NLPNorth.itu.dk](https://itu.dk).
+In the JobStack paper we create our own data, which can be acquired by contacting us.

 However, we also use Multi Task Learning to improve performance.
 For that we use two sepereate datasets.